-It includes the powerful but easy to use macroinstruction support and does multiple passes to optimize the instruction codes for size.
+It includes the powerful but easy to use macroinstruction support and does multiple passes to optimize the size of instruction codes.

-The flat assembler is self-compilable and the complete source code is included.
+The flat assembler is self-hosting and the complete source code is included.

 The only difference between the various flat assembler packages is the operating system on which they can be executed.